Imogen Cunningham: Group f/64

 As Cunningham moved away from pictorialism to embrace sharp-focus photography she joined with like-minded photographers, including Ansel Adams, Edward Weston, and Willard Van Dyke.
 Together these individuals formed Group f/64 to promote a more relevant and meaningful style of photography, that rejected soft and pictorial and promoted what they called "pure or straight photography."
 They aimed to promote simple and straightforward photography technique that employed the smallest focal apertures (f/64 being the smallest) to create finely detailed images.
 In an interview Cunningham mentioned that the f/64 group "is not only American, it is Western American.
 It isn't even American.
 It's western."
 She also mentioned, "This does not mean that we all used the small aperture, but we were for reality.
 That was what we talked about too.
 Not being phony, you know."

 Vanity Fair

 In 1932, Cunningham was invited to do some work in New York for Vanity Fair.
 They commissioned her to make portraits of "ugly men" that were prominent in the arts.
-She created photographs that higlighted actors Wallace Beery and Spencer Tracy.
+She created photographs that highlighted actors Wallace Beery and Spencer Tracy.
 Her work with Vanity Fair, Sunset and other magazines included portraits of Gertrude Stein, Minor White, James Broughton, Martha Graham, August Sander, Man Ray and Theodore Roethke.
 She continued with Vanity Fair until it stopped publication in 1936.